Modern Slavery Policy

 - the Transdev Group Risks, Engagements and Ethics department,

 - the Ethics and Compliance Coordinator of each operating country.
-The Ethics and Compliance Coordinator for the UK is Peter Brogden.
+The Ethics and Compliance Coordinator for the UK is Mark Dale.

 Within the UK specifically, Transdev operates a confidential whistleblowing hotline which can be used by all staff to report instances of concern in relation to modern slavery and human trafficking.